Macross Plus Anime Review

 Availability

-Available in the US from Manga Video on two hybrid DVD volumes (OAV version), or a box set containing both volumes.
+Available in North America from Manga Video on two hybrid DVD volumes (OAV version), or a box set containing both volumes.
 Was originally available on four subtitled or dubbed VHS volumes (OAVs).
 The Movie Edition is also available, subtitled only.